Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Greek yogurt tuna salad sandwich on plate with chips and celery

-What easier way to get more healthy fats than through a no-cook recipe?
-Sandwiches are the epitome of lunch, but not a boring sandwich.
+What easier way to get more healthy fats than through a no cook recipe?
+Sandwiches are the epitome of lunch, but not just any boring sandwich.

-I love to elevate them slightly, like this Bruschetta Chicken Sandwich or even a Veggie Eggplant Sandwich.
+I love to elevate them slightly, like this Bruschetta Chicken Sandwich or Veggie Eggplant Sandwich.

-I prefer greek yogurt over mayo – We use it in this tuna pasta salad without mayo too!
+I truly prefer tuna salad using greek yogurt over tuna salad with mayo- We also use yogurt in this tuna pasta salad without mayo too!

-Pair this greek yogurt tuna salad recipe with your favorite chips or pretzels, some crunchy celery, or a piece of dark chocolate.
+Pair this tuna salad with greek yogurt with your favorite chips or pretzels, some crunchy celery, or a piece of dark chocolate.
 I love having chocolate to finish a meal.

 sarah schlichter drinking smoothie on kitchen counter

-Why We Love Tuna Salad with Greek Yogurt
+Why We Love This Tuna Salad with Greek Yogurt

 • Uses fruits and veggies – Americans aren’t eating enough fruits and veggies, we know this!
-This simple yogurt tuna salad can help.
+This simple and healthy yogurt tuna salad can help.
 The fruits and veggies provide natural sweetness and crunch.

 • High in omega 3’s – Canned tuna is a great source of healthy fats, like omega-3 fatty acids, protein and micronutrients, like calcium and zinc!
 It’s one of the best budget-friendly sources of high nutrition.
 Eating this twice a week can help you get your recommended 2 servings/week of seafood.

 • Great protein option for kids– If your kids like apples, offering this tuna salad with apple may be a great way to entice them to try something new!
 I like to offer it alongside crackers, fruit or another favorite so it seems safer.
-Sometimes I’ll put it in between sliced cucumbers for a mini sandwich.
-It’s an easy, no cook protein idea for kids lunches.
+Sometimes I’ll put it in between circled cucumbers for a mini sandwich.
+Tuna is an easy, no cook protein idea for kids lunches.

-• Ready in minutes – I like to make this on Sunday when I have a few extra minutes to cut the veggies.
+• Ready in minutes – I like to make my tuna salad using greek yogurt on Sunday when I have a few extra minutes to cut the veggies.
 Then, I’ll enjoy it for lunch on Monday and Tuesday, making it a quick, no-think lunch option!
+One of our favorite healthy recipes ready in less than 30 minutes.

-Here’s what you’ll need to make tuna salad with greek yogurt.
+Here’s what you’ll need for this healthy tuna salad sandwich.

 • canned tuna – Use a 5-oz to 7-oz can.
 I prefer the Wild Planet or Safe Catch Brand